 Next, it’s off to Japan’s Seto Inland Sea to discover its lesser-known beauty while staying onboard a sailing ryokan called ‘guntû’ (pronounced ‘gan-su’).
 A haven of tranquillity and omotenashi (loosely translated as ‘warm welcome’), this floating hotel is quintessentially Japanese and was designed by award-winning architect Yasushi Horibe to recall a traditional inn.
 Guntû has been compared to a haiku, and as you cruise, you’ll find time to reflect, pause, reset and find new meaning.

 Your final stop will be Okinawa, in southernmost Japan, as we search for the elixir of youth.
-This city has the highest number of centenarians globally, and here we’ll explore the secrets behind the population’s long health and happiness: food as medicine (nuchi gusui), community and purpose included.
-Your base will be Hoshinoya Okinawa, for another ryokan experience in the Taketomi Islands, where the welcome is gracious, easy and elegant.
+This city has one of the highest number of centenarians globally, and here we’ll explore the secrets behind the population’s long health and happiness: food as medicine for life (nuchi gusui), community and purpose included.
+Your base will be Hoshinoya Okinawa for another ryokan experience, where the welcome is gracious, easy and elegant.
 This bastion of serenity has a deep connection to the ocean – here, any remaining woes will simply wash away.